aws-samples/eks-workshop-v2/website/docs/security/sealed-secrets/exploring-secrets.md

 ```bash timeout=300 wait=30
 $ reset-environment
 ```
 Kubernetes secrets can be exposed to the pods in different ways such as via environment variables and volumes.
-Let's see some of the ways a kubernetes secret can be exposed to the pods.

 ### Exposing Secrets as Environment Variables